-to the Committee on Higher Education and Campus Ministry
+to the Board of Higher Education and Campus Ministry

-This was our fourth year being a full-time United Methodist campus ministry on the American University campus.
-In this our fourth year, we hoped to build upon our past successes and focus on hospitality as the value that is a foundation for our community.
-We believe that our focus on hospitality was a success.
+This was our fifth year being a full-time United Methodist campus ministry on the American University campus.
+In this year, we hoped to build upon our past successes and focus on spiritual development, reaffirmation of our reconciling status, and development of Christian leaders.
+In large measure we were successful in those goals.

 II.
 FAITHFUL CELEBRATION